wilsonmar/wilsonmar.github.io/_posts/2021-04-15-azure-compute.md

 <tr valign="top" align="center"><td>  2+ </td><td> 1 </td><td> 99.95%+ </td><td> 4:22:58 </td></tr>
 <tr valign="top" align="center"><td>  2+ </td><td> 2+ </td><td> 99.99%+ </td><td> 0:52:35 </td></tr>
 </table>

+### Scaling

+Vertical Scaling: For scaling up, since you don't initially know what kind of VM should suffice, you can start with a basic or intermediate one (not a very powerful one).
+General purpose Type VMs (50-210 ACUs) suffice in most cases.
+Link: https://docs.microsoft.com/en-us/azure/app-service/manage-scale-up

+Horizontal scaling: It's good practice to also scale out your App service plan.
+You can autoscale and set up autoscaling rules or go the manual route.
+Link: https://docs.microsoft.com/en-us/azure/azure-monitor/autoscale/autoscale-get-started

 <a name="ScaleSets"></a>